-As of 9/22/09 we are still in the trade.
-The stock is trading at $49.29 and the price of our option contract is now trading for $6.80, which gives us a current return on our investment of 100%.
+As of this writing, I am still in the trade.
+The stock is trading at $49.29 and the price of the option contract is now trading for $6.80, which gives me a current return on our investment of 100%.

 This is also very common.
 If you wait for a technical exit you will often give up some of your gains.
 If my profit target was 100% then I would have exited the trade once that target was met.

 The reason you plan your exit strategy before you enter a trade is because once you are in a trade, your emotions will cloud your judgment.